iExecBlockchainComputing/idapp/cli/README.md

 - use `--args <args>` to provide input arguments to your iApp during testing (use quotes to provide multiple args).
-- use `--inputFile <url..>` to provide one or more input files to your iApp during testing.
+- use `--inputFile <url...>` to provide one or more input files to your iApp during testing.

 ---